Classification of singular Q-homology planes. I. Structure and singularities: Topology and Singularities

 \subsection{Birational type and logarithmicity}

 By \cite[Theorem 1.1]{PS-rationality} it is known that singular $\Q$-homology planes which have at most quotient singularities are rational.
-We will see that this is not true in general.
-We describe the birational type of $S'$ and prove some general properties of its singular locus.
+We will see that this is not true in general without restrictions on the character of singularities.
+We describe the birational type of $S'$ and prove some general properties of the singular locus.

-\blem Let $S_0$ be the smooth locus of a singular $\Q$-homology plane $S'$. \benum[(i)]
+\bprop Let $S_0$ be the smooth locus of a singular $\Q$-homology plane $S'$. \benum[(i)]

 \item If $\ovk(S_0)=2$ then $S'$ is logarithmic and $\#\Sing S'=1$.